Hard Sided Pop Up Campers

 As a category of recreational vehicles, pop up campers cover a lot of ground.
-There’s so much variety within the category that it’s almost hard to put an ultra lightweight pop up camper, like Lifetime Products‘ Sahara or Great Basin tent trailer in the same class as a big, heavy a-frame camper from Aliner.
-Hard sided pop up campers are still pop ups, though, and they come with all of the same benefits you get from smaller units–only in a slightly different scale.
+There’s so much variety within the category that it’s almost hard to put an ultra lightweight pop up camper, like one of Lifetime Products‘ Sahara or Great Basin tent trailers in the same class as a big, heavy a-frame camper from Aliner.
+Hard sided pop up campers are still pop ups, though, and they come with all of the same benefits you get from smaller units—and some unique perks as well—only on a slightly different scale.

-There are two main types of hard sided pop up campers: a-frames and hard sided pop up travel trailers.
+There are two main types of hard sided pop up campers: a-frames and hard-sided pop up travel trailers.
 The former style is one of the tentpoles of the pop up camper category of RVs.
-Although a-frames aren’t as popular or widespread as traditional tent trailers, there’s no question about the fact that they are pop up campers.
-The other type of hard sided pop up camper is a little more complex of an issue, as they straddle the line between travel trailers and pop ups.
-Some of these hard sided pop up campers are indistinguishable from tent trailers aside from the use of hard sides instead of canvas walls, while others are essentially travel trailers that collapse down to provide less wind resistance and better gas mileage.
+Although a-frames aren’t as popular or widespread as traditional tent trailers, there’s no question about the fact that they are pop up campers, and it seems like more manufacturers are adding their own line each year.
+The other type of hard-sided pop up camper is a little more complex of an issue, as it straddles the line between travel trailer and pop up.
+Some of these hard-sided pop up campers are indistinguishable from tent trailers aside from the use of hard sides instead of canvas walls, while others are essentially travel trailers that collapse down to provide less wind resistance and better gas mileage.

 A-frame campers are by far the most well known of the hard sided pop ups.
 They aren’t as common as tent trailers, but they are available from a number of manufacturers, including:

-The basic idea behind a hard sided a-frame camper is that they include two slanted “roof” sections and two triangle-shaped wall sections, all of which fold out to create a pop up camper that looks something like an a frame house.
+The basic idea behind a-frame campers is that they include two slanted “roof” sections and two triangle-shaped wall sections, all of which fold out to create a pop up camper that looks something like an a frame house.
 Of course, this isn’t just a unique look that sets these campers apart from other pop ups at the campground.
-Since the two “roof” sections and the two wall sections are all made out of solid materials (hence “hard sided”), a-frames provide excellent protection against the elements.
+Since the two “roof” sections and the two wall sections are all made out of solid materials (hence “hard-sided”), a-frames provide excellent protection against the elements.
 Although large camping families often find these campers to provide too little interior sleeping space, the form factor is perfect for a couple or small family to stay warm and dry when the weather turns cold and wet.

 The other benefit of a hard sided a-frame camper is also tied in to the lack of canvas.
 Any tent trailer owner can tell you how much of a pain it is to pack up a soft-sided pop up camper in the rain.
 Not only can wet canvas make a mess of the inside of the camper, it also has to be properly dried out before the trailer can be stored.
 If it isn’t properly dried out, the wet canvas will provide a breeding ground for mold and mildew, which isn’t an issue with a-frame campers.
 Since the roof and sides are all solid, breaking camp in the rain isn’t so much of an issue with a hard sided pop up camper.